BrunoPanizzi/hortti-recrutamento/docs/prompts.md

 Seguido de

 > instead of returning the user from the auth service, it should use the nest JWT service to sign a token with the user information in it.
 Refactor the code to use the JWT

+## Upload de images
+> I need to handle images uploads for the products entity in the backend, thinking about a clean and organized project structure, how should I handle this feature?
+I thought about creating a ImageService/ImageRepository, and use a S3 compatible backend to make it more robust, what do you think?

+>Yes, create the storage module.
+Install the necessary dependencies for it and update the docker-compose file in the root of the project to add a object storage.
+Don't update the produts module just yet.